web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

       - Parsed from the `Date:` header using RFC 2822 parsing and converted to milliseconds since Unix epoch (UTC).
       - `None` if the `Date:` header is missing or can’t be parsed.

-### Request IDs and frontend polling
+### Request IDs (no polling state)

-For email‑recovery flows, the contract supports a short‑lived `request_id` embedded in the Subject so the frontend can poll the result without talking to the relayer:
+For email‑recovery flows, the contract supports a `request_id` embedded in the Subject so the caller contract can correlate results to an attempt:

 - Subject format with `request_id`:
   - `Subject: recover-<REQUEST_ID> <account_id> ed25519:<public_key>`
   - Example: `recover-123ABC alice.testnet ed25519:HPHNMfHwmBJSqcArYZ5ptTZpukvFoMtuU8TcV2T7mEEy`

-- When OutLayer finishes (on‑chain or TEE mode), the contract:
-  - Parses `REQUEST_ID` from the Subject if present.
-  - Stores the `VerificationResult` in an internal map keyed by `request_id`.
-  - Schedules a `clear_verification_result(request_id)` call via yield‑resume so the entry is automatically deleted after ~200 blocks.
-- For encrypted mode, passing `request_id` to `request_email_verification(...)` ensures the contract can still write a terminal failure result for polling even if Outlayer fails before the worker returns a parsed `request_id`.
-- Frontend API:
-  - Call `get_verification_result(request_id: String) -> Option<VerificationResult>`.
-  - Interpret the response as:
-    - `None` → pending, expired, or already cleared.
-    - `Some(VerificationResult { verified: true, .. })` → DKIM passed and recovery instruction parsed.
-    - `Some(VerificationResult { verified: false, .. })` → DKIM or recovery parsing failed.
+Important:

+- `EmailDkimVerifier` does **not** store `request_id -> VerificationResult` for frontend polling.
+- The caller contract (EmailRecoverer) should store request lifecycle state and expose a single polling view for the frontend.

 Typical usage from another contract: